kedro-org/kedro/docs/source/06_resources/03_commands_reference.md

 This command adds a `git hook` which clears all notebook output cells before committing anything to `git`.
 This needs to run only once per local repository.

+### `kedro catalog list`
+This command shows datasets per pipeline per type.
+The result includes datasets that are/aren't used by a specific pipeline.
+It also accept optional `--pipeline` argument that allows specifying pipeline name(s) (comma-separated value) for which the datasets should be shown, e.g. `kedro catalog list --pipeline "ds,de"`.

 ## Using Python
 You can also invoke the Kedro CLI as a Python module: